mouhcenkeffous813/VR-AR/BACKEND_SETUP.md

 # Backend Setup Guide

-This guide will help you set up your Supabase database for the Youth Center app.
+This guide will help you set up your Supabase database for the Skill Center app.

 ## 📋 Prerequisites